star77sa/TIL-Blog/_posts/.ipynb_checkpoints/2020-01-14-test-markdown-post-checkpoint.md

-// ---                            // 앞에 이거 다 지우면됨.
+---
-// toc: true
+toc: true
-// layout: post
+layout: post
-// description: A minimal example of using markdown with fastpages.
+description: A minimal example of using markdown with fastpages.
-// categories: [markdown]
+categories: [markdown]
-// title: An Example Markdown Post
+title: An Example Markdown Post
 ---
 # Example Markdown Post